Jobs & Internships

 Applicants should have excellent research and writing skills, a demonstrated interest in public policy, nonprofit management, communications and/or fundraising, and a willingness to work independently on a variety of tasks.
 Please note your primary area(s) of interest when applying.

 Interns will receive a stipend for their work at a rate of $15 per hour.
-ThinkTennessee will also support interns’ efforts to obtain academic credit or outside funding.
+ThinkTennessee will also support interns’ efforts to obtain academic credit or outside funding if needed.

 Position open to: Undergraduate students